-- Enter the X value Is equivalent to standard value in the Value (custom) column, by clicking +. - 5.
-Perform one of the following tasks: - a.
-Click ^K to open the wizard. - b.
-Click 🖶 to jump to the definition object.
+- Enter the x value Is equivalent to standard value in the Value (custom) column, by clicking +.

+- 5. Perform one of the following tasks:

+- a.
+Click \\ to open the wizard.

+- b.
+Click for the definition object.

 A new tab is opened in the definition tree view and the corresponding node is marked in the Object definition.